Searching for the best upright vacuum is one of those things that I’m sure most people don’t want to do.

 Besides the excellent suction, the accessories are the star of the show.
 It’s what sets the Rocket apart from other stick vacuums.

-The main floor head has a swivel feature to get around your furniture and under some tight spots.
+The main floorhead has a swivel feature to get around your furniture and under some tight spots.

 The crevice tool is telescopic and flexible making it ideal for those hard to reach overhead areas.
-There is a smaller motorized floor head with rotating brush that is ideal for use when in handheld mode.
-That means you can get the pet hair off of furniture, pet beds or for any type of hard to handle mess in areas where a standard upright can’t go.
+There is a smaller motorized floor head with a rotating brush that is ideal for use when in handheld mode.
+That means you can get the pet hair off of furniture, pet beds or any type of hard to handle mess in areas where a standard upright can’t go.
 In addition, you get a smaller upholstery tool and a dust brush.

-The unique Dust Away hard-floor head can trap fine particles with the soft padded area that helps that fine dust get sucked up into the vacuum.
+The unique Dust Away hard-floor head can trap fine particles with the soft padded area that helps that fine dust gets sucked up into the vacuum.
 The pad can be washed and replaced if need be.

 All this adds up to a very fine vacuum that gives your house a professional level clean while being insanely convenient to use.

 But it is not just a lightweight upright vacuum, it is also one of the best bagless vacuums.
-The nice price tag is what places it firmly on this best of list.
+The nice price tag is what places it firmly on this best-of list.

 You’ll get a very thorough clean thanks to the multi-cyclonic suction technology.
 And, as I like to point out often when a vacuum is designed for pet owners, you can expect very good performance all around.